• Skip to primary navigation

 How do you puree beets?

-First, make sure your beets are well cooked.
-The best way to cook beets to make beet puree is to steam them in a steamer pot until tender.
-Wash the beets, peel the skin, then cut them into bite-sized pieces.
-Place them in a steamer pot (with water at the base) and steam them on the stovetop until a fork easily pierces through the beet.
+Before pureeing beets, they need to be cooked.
+You can buy pre-cooked beets, or steam them yourself in a steamer pot.
+To do this, wash the beets, peel the skin and cut them into bite-sized pieces.
+Place the beets in a steamer pot (with water at the base) and steam them on the stovetop until tender.

 Next, place the steamed beets in a food processor or blender and blend until they form a jelly-like texture.